TheoSourget/DDSA_Sourget/reports/report.md

 ## What did you struggle with ?
 * Not sure about the accuracy of tables extractions (figures seems good)

-## What would you like to work on next week ?
+## What would you like to work on next ?
 * Continue on the detection of wrong references
 * Investigate evolution of performances over time and compare to number of citations